 - 1. NO credit would be issued for Direct/Read Study or Study Hall - 2.
-Student Teachers Aides would only receive 1/2 credit a semester - 3.
+Student Teachers Aides would only receive 1⁄2 credit a semester - 3.
 Job Shadow or Internships would receive 1/2 credit per semester - 4.
 AP Classes would only get weighted grades if they take the test at the end of class and pass that test. - 5.
-The CORE 12 class includes a requirement of 20 hours of community service and a completed individual portfolio.
+The CORE 12 class includes a requirement of 20 hours of community service (or 1,000 word essay about the importance of community service) and a completed individual portfolio.
 Both of these requirements must be successfully completed in order to receive a passing grade.